-The consensus is that times have changed in recent years, but our values haven’t.
 We believe in a world where everyone has the opportunity to succeed.
-Our nation was founded on that principle, and we’ve worked hard to make it a reality as we build a society that values everyone equally.
-As an agricultural nonprofit organization, we work everyday to make sure those fundamental principles hold true for thousands of family farmers.
-But we know first hand that our work is far from over.
+As an agricultural nonprofit organization, we work every day to make sure that holds true for thousands of family farmers — but we know first hand that our work is far from over.

-Over the past 18 months we have seen an election that has divided our nation and our communities.
-The recent media coverage, or exit polls, or a thousand other instances could bring us to despair of the current challenges facing our country.
-We encourage everyone to continue to reflect on these realities, but we also want to turn our attention to the future.
+Over the past 18 months, we’ve seen an election that has divided our nation and our communities.
+The recent media coverage, exit polls, and other things could bring us to despair over the current challenges facing our country.
+We encourage everyone to continue to reflect on these realities, while turning attention to the future.

-Rural Advancement Foundation International (RAFI) seeks a talented individual to significantly increase the ability of rural North Carolina farmers’ markets and other direct market farm outlets to serve low-wealth communities, and to evaluate the potential and limitations of SNAP/WIC at farmers’ markets as a market-based food access solution.
-The Program Coordinator will work under the supervision of the project manager of Beyond Hunger Relief, a broader initiative to identify and develop market-based solutions to food access in rural areas.
+RAFI-USA seeks a talented individual to significantly increase the ability of rural North Carolina farmers’ markets and other direct market farm outlets to serve low-wealth communities, and to evaluate the potential and limitations of SNAP/WIC at farmers’ markets as a market-based food access solution.

 On December 14th, the Grain Inspection, Packers and Stockyards Administration (GIPSA) of the United States Department of Agriculture (USDA) announced new Farmer Fair Practice Rules to protect contract farmers from some of the abusive terms commonly found in contracts with large poultry companies.
 We’ve been featured in several major news reports on the new rules recently, which you’ll find listed here.